Humphry Repton

-Humphry Repton (21 April 1752 – 24 March 1818) was the last great English landscape designer of the eighteenth century, often regarded as the successor to Capability Brown; he also sowed the seeds of the more intricate and eclectic styles of the 19th century.
-His first name is often incorrectly rendered "Humphrey".
+Humphry Repton (21 April 1752 – 24 March 1818) was the last great designer of the classic phase of the English landscape garden, often regarded as the successor to Capability Brown.
+His style is thought of as the precursor of the more intricate and eclectic styles of the 19th century.
+His first name is often incorrectly spelt "Humphrey".

+Unlike Brown and other famous predecessors, he only worked as a designer, not the contractor for executing his designs, and therefore made much less money.
+Many of his famous sketches with folding sections survive; these gave "before and after" views for his clients.
+He appears to be the first person to describe himself (on his business card) as a landscape gardener.

 Biography

 Early life

-Repton was born in Bury St Edmunds, the son of a collector of excise, John Repton, and Martha (née Fitch).
-In 1762 his father set up a transport business in Norwich, where Humphry attended Norwich Grammar School.
-At age twelve he was sent to the Netherlands to learn Dutch and prepare for a career as a merchant.
+Repton was born in Bury St Edmunds, the son of a collector of excise, John Repton, and Martha (née Fitch of Moor Hall,Stoke by Clare, Suffolk).
+In 1762, his father set up a transport business in Norwich, where Humphry attended Norwich Grammar School.
+At age twelve, he was sent to the Netherlands to learn Dutch and prepare for a career as a merchant.
 However, Repton was befriended by a wealthy Dutch family and the trip may have done more to stimulate his interest in 'polite' pursuits such as sketching and gardening.

 Returning to Norwich, Repton was apprenticed to a textile merchant, then, after marriage to Mary Clarke in 1773, set up in the business himself.
 He was not successful, and when his parents died in 1778 used his modest legacy to move to a small country estate at Sustead, near Cromer in Norfolk.
 Repton tried his hand as a journalist, dramatist, artist, political agent, and as confidential secretary to his neighbour William Windham of Felbrigg Hall during Windham's very brief stint as Secretary to the Lord Lieutenant of Ireland.
 Repton also joined John Palmer in a venture to reform the mail-coach system, but while the scheme ultimately made Palmer's fortune, Repton again lost money.

 Repton's childhood friend was the botanist James Edward Smith, who encouraged him to study botany and gardening; Smith reproduces a long letter from Repton in his Letter and Correspondence.
 He was given access to the library of Windham to read its works on botany.